 Towering traps are simply mesmerizing and you can be sure that the guys who own them never miss a workout because they’re feeling a bit lazy that day.
-Building mountains on your shoulders takes time and hard work – but first and foremost, you have to know when is the perfect time to train them for maximum activation and development.
+Building mountains on your shoulders takes time and hard work – but first and foremost, should you train traps with back or shoulders for maximum activation and development?
 Learn everything you need to know in this article!

 Mighty Traps for Injury-free Weight Training

 Well-developed traps are more than an aesthetic symbol of dedication and real manliness on your physique.
-Your traps retract, depress and help to upwardly rotate the shoulder blades, all of which are vital movements for any type of weight training exercises.
+Your traps retract, depress and help to rotate the shoulder blades upwards, all of which are vital movements for all types of weight training exercises.
 This means that as you progress in terms of weight and exercise difficulty, having weak and vulnerable traps can unlock a whole new level of potentially disastrous injuries.
 And that’s why direct trap work is a must for any mature bodybuilder and ambitious powerlifter.

 The traps are heavily included in most back and shoulder exercises, so some people train them on shoulder day, while others claim that targeting traps on back days is the ticket to monstrous growth.
 Then there’s the third group who hit their traps on both of these days in order to ensure optimal anabolic stimuli.
 Preferences will vary from one individual to the next, but what are the facts of the matter?

 Trap Anatomy 101 and the Most Effective Exercises